Polymer/old-docs-site/0.5/platform/web-animations.md

       });
     </script>

+For more information on this `Animatable` interface, see the [specification](https://w3c.github.io/web-animations/#the-animatable-interface).
+It's supported natively in Chrome and Opera, and available with the [web-animations.min.js polyfill](https://github.com/web-animations/web-animations-js#web-animationsminjs) on other modern browsers.

 ## The animation model

 The Web Animations model is a description of an engine for animation content on the web.
-The engine is sufficiently powerful to support CSS Transitions, CSS Animations and SVG Animations.
+In browsers like Chrome, the engine is sufficiently powerful to support CSS animations.

 Web Animations also exposes a JS API to the model.
 This API defines a number of new interfaces that are exposed to JavaScript.
-We'll go through some of the more important ones here: Animations, AnimationEffects, TimingDictionaries, TimingGroups, and AnimationPlayers.
+We'll go through some of the more important ones here: `KeyframeEffect`, `AnimationEffectReadOnly`, `AnimationEffectTiming`, and `Animation`.

+## Specifying animation effects

-An `Animation` object defines a single animation effect that applies to a single element target.
+A `KeyframeEffect` object defines a single keyframe effect that applies to a single element target.
 For example:

-    var animation = new Animation(targetElement,
+    var effect = new KeyframeEffect(targetElement,
         [{left: '0px'}, {left: '100px'}], 2000);

 Here, the target element's "left" CSS property is modified smoothly from `0px` to `100px` over 2 seconds.

-## Specifying animation effects

-An `AnimationEffect` object controls which CSS properties and SVG attributes are modified by an animation, and the values that those properties and attributes vary between.
-AnimationEffect objects also control whether the effect replaces or adds to the underlying value.

-There are three major kinds of effects: `KeyframeEffect`, `MotionPathEffect`, and `EffectCallback`.
+It's a subclass of `AnimationEffectReadOnly`, which provides timing configuration.

+Note!
+Animating the "left" property is good for simple sites, but it will cause the browser to run layout on every frame.
+Regardless of your approach to animation, try to stick to animating "tranform" and "opacity" for the greatest performance.

 ### Animating between keyframes

 A `KeyframeEffect` controls one or more properties/attributes by linearly interpolating values between specified keyframes.
-KeyframeEffects are usually defined by specifying the keyframe offset and the property-value pair in a
+KeyframeEffects are usually defined by specifying a sequence of keyframes, each including an offset and the property-value pair in a dictionary:
-dictionary:

     [
       {offset: 0.2, left: "35px"},